Home / Real estate news / Understanding the Canadian ban on non-Canadians buying real estate

 Any non-Canadian who fails to comply with this law, as well as any person or entity that “counsels, induces, aids or abets” a non-Canadian to circumvent the law, is liable to a maximum fine of $10,000.
 Also, subsection 7(1) states that the superior court of the province where the residential property is located can order the property to be sold.

-Non-Canadian person seeking advice from a notary to see if it's possible to buy real estate in Canada
+A non-Canadian person seeking advice from a notary to see if it's possible to buy real estate in Canada

 Implications for sellers in Quebec

 It is likely that, in Quebec, there will only be minor impacts from the Prohibition on the Purchase of Residential Property by Non-Canadians Act.
-Data compiled by JLR Land Title Solutions shows that purchases by foreign buyers only accounted for 0.9% of all real estate transactions in the province in 2019, which was 0.2% lower than in 2018.1 And, since the real estate market has already slowed somewhat due to the repeated increases in the policy interest rate, the new law is not likely to have a major effect on selling prices in the province.
+Data compiled by JLR Land Title Solutions shows that purchases by foreign buyers only accounted for 0.9% of all real estate transactions in the province in 2019, which was 0.2% lower than in 2018.1

 What to do if you suspect your buyer is not Canadian